“An incredible artist… one of the most fascinating I’ve ever come across.” – Alex Noble, BBC Introducing

-Expanding his skills into song-writing, arranging and composing Bentley began contributing scores to some of the world’s best known franchises like “The X-Files”, “Tekken”, “Sonic the Hedgehog”, “Gradius”, “Titan Wars” and “QQ Dance”.
+If that wasn’t enough, he’s contributed scores to some of the world’s best-known franchises like “The X-Files”, “Tekken”, “Sonic the Hedgehog”, “Gradius”, “Titan Wars” and “QQ Dance”.
 With a taste of international success as a producer Ben looked further afield to make his debut as a recording artist before planting his roots – unintentionally – as far away from home as possible.

-2015/16’s “The Rebellion” was a defiant statement of independence and received critical acclaim: “Articulate, brilliant and haunting.”
+Realising he could continue his success as a fully independent artist, Bentley unleashed 2015’s “The Rebellion” to critical acclaim; “Articulate, brilliant and haunting.”
 (BuzzJack) “The must-listen-to album of 2015.”
 (Muzikman) “Let this album be an inspiration to us all.”
-(25 Best Indie Albums of 2015).
-Its visuals have received praise too: the album’s music videos – produced and directed by Bentley himself – were described as “cinematically beautiful” by GT Magazine.
+(J-Wave’s 25 Best Indie Albums of 2015).
 2017’s “Unravelling” was also a smash with critics being described as “powerful and meaningful… Bentley has bounced back better than ever!”
 (Essentially Pop) and became his highest earning independent album at the time with over 310,000 sales.

 Bentley’s 10th anniversary has been the colossal celebration we’ve come to expect from such a reputable artist.
-Proceedings kicked off at the end of 2018 with a live performance on Japan’s prestigious music show “Nodojiman THE WORLD!” which coincided with the release of his Japanese single “Lay Down on My Heart”.
-The song was premiered in the UK by BBC Radio (“amazing… an incredible artist… one of the most fascinating I’ve ever come across” – Alex Noble) and was the first ever J-pop song broadcast by BBC Introducing leading to Bentley being awarded the “Sound of 2019” (BBC) as well as being nominated for Best Male at the 2019 Birmingham Music Awards.
+Proceedings kicked off at the end of 2018 with a live performance on Japan’s prestigious music show “Nodojiman THE WORLD!”
+(12.1 million viewers) which coincided with the release of his Japanese single “Lay Down on My Heart”.
+The song was premiered in the UK by BBC Radio and was the first ever J-pop song broadcast by BBC Introducing leading to Bentley being awarded the “Sound of 2019” (BBC).

 His 10th anniversary album “Translated” – a celebration of his Japan debut – gained 270,000 sales during it’s summer release resulting with his decision to reside in Japan where he headlined at the Tokyo Summer Bon Festival.
 He’s even found time to compose music for the upcoming “Titan Wars” video-game, the theme song for From Aqua Mineral Water commercial, the main theme of the AVEX Influencer Academy as well as continue working with Asian artists such as Carrie Lai and DJ KOO (TRF).